Too much of a good thing?

 As a matchmaker, the paradox of choice in relationships has always intrigued me.
 In the past few years, I have seen it play out firsthand in the world of dating.

-Online dating really began in the late ’90s, when access to a computer with an Internet connection became widespread.
-Its popularity skyrocketed, though, in 2012, with the advent of Tinder, followed by a number of copycat swipe apps.
 A number of experts in the US dating services industry now estimate that, within five years, 50% of all couples in the West will have met online.
 From there, it would seem likely that we will only see an exponential rise in that figure.

 Online dating is often more conducive to casual, shorter-term relationships, precisely because of the paradox of choice.
-Humans evolved in tight bands of a maximum of 150 individuals and lived that way for millenia.
-Our brains are simply not wired to deal with the prospect of an essentially infinite pool of potential partners – which leads to the paradoxical effect of limitless choice causing an inability to choose.
-In a nutshell, why would you decide arbitrarily to settle on this person you’ve just started dating, whom you met online, when you know full well that an even better potential partner could have been just a single swipe away?
+Humans evolved in tight bands of a maximum of 150 individuals and lived that way for millennia.
+Our brains are simply not wired to deal with the prospect of an essentially infinite pool of potential partners—which leads to the paradoxical effect of limitless choice causing an inability to choose.

 Managing your expectations with a matchmaker

-Here at Maclynn International we understand the paradox of choice in the modern world – and the modern dating scene.
+Here at Maclynn International we understand the paradox of choice in the modern world—and the modern dating scene.
 Many of our clients are just too busy to spend time thumbing their way through the same old dating apps, have the same old unstimulating, fruitless bar chat with yet another date.
-You might be going on dates, but the dating scene – especially in the city – can nevertheless feel pretty lonely.
+You might be going on dates, but the dating scene—especially in the city—can nevertheless feel pretty lonely.

 At Maclynn International, we know the value of your time.
 Our unique psychology-led compatibility profiling allows us to get a deeper understanding of your ideal partner based on what you value most in life.
-We put in the groundwork, get the ball rolling behind the scenes – saving you time for the good stuff.
+We put in the groundwork, get the ball rolling behind the scenes—saving you time for the good stuff.
 Our 85% success rate speaks for itself, and our expertise is second to none.
-And don’t just take our word for it – why not read what previous happy clients have said about us?
+And don’t just take our word for it—why not read what previous happy clients have said about us?

 Why not be our next success story?
 Get in touch today – fall in love tomorrow.